-Eva E. Barron has served the past 12 of her 14 years at the Farmington Police Department as the Civilian Operations Supervisor.
-She manages and supervises the civilian employees in the Quartermaster, Records, Evidence and NCIC units, in addition to being a member of the chief’s staff & command.
-Eva is originally from Arizona where she was employed by the Gila County Sheriff’s Office as a dispatcher and records technician.
-Later, she left GCSO for an opportunity to be on the team that began a child support enforcement division within the Gila County Attorney’s Office.
-Drawn by the beauty of the Four Corners area, she relocated to Farmington in 1996.
+Civilian Operations Supervisor Eva E. Barron has served Farmington Police Department for the past 20 years.
+She is the designated custodian of evidence and police records.
+Eva manages and supervises the civilian employees assigned to the quartermaster, records, evidence, NCIC, and discovery units, in addition to being a member of the Chief’s Staff & Command.
+She is originally from Arizona, where she was employed by the Gila County Sheriff’s Office as a dispatcher and records technician.
+Eva later joined the Gila County Attorney’s Office to be on the team that established the Child Support Enforcement Division.
+Drawn by the beauty of the Four Corners area, she relocated to Farmington and soon after was hired by FPD as a records technician before being promoted in 2004.
+In her spare time, Eva enjoys mountain biking, hiking, quilting and spending time with her grandsons.

 Officer Angela Prince has been with the Farmington Police Department since 2013 and worked in corrections for four years prior to joining the department.
 During her time at FPD, she’s worked on patrol and in the Detective Division as a school resource officer.
 Currently, she is assigned to the District Coordinator Unit as a bike officer.